Boeing directors agree to US$237.5 million settlement over 737 MAX safety oversight

 Boeing confirmed the settlement and said "Boeing has taken significant actions to reinforce and strengthen our commitment to aviation safety" since the crashes.

-Boeing's board includes the recent additions of Retired Lieutenant General Stayce Harris, who has over 10,000 hours experience as a pilot of Boeing aircraft; and David Joyce, who led GE Aviation from 2009 to 2020.
+Boeing's board includes the recent additions of Retired Lieutenant General Stayce Harris, who has more than 10,000 hours experience as a pilot of Boeing aircraft; and David Joyce, who led GE Aviation from 2009 to 2020.

-(Reporting by David Shepardson and Eric M. Johnson; editing by Grant McCool)